 That’s why we’ve curated this extensive guide to all the essentials.
 So, without further ado, let’s jump right in.

 What Is Fiberglass, Fiberglass Types & Uses

 Fiberglass basically refers to the fine glass fibers created by spinning molten glass.
-These fibers may be flattened into a sheet known as chopped strand mat, woven into a glass cloth, or combined randomly to yield different valuable varieties of fiberglass.
+These fibers may be flattened into a sheet known as a chopped strand mat, woven into a glass cloth, or combined randomly to yield different valuable varieties of fiberglass.

 Notably, the raw material used for fiberglass is no different from that applied in making kitchen glasses and window panes.
-It’s the manufacturing procedure that lends this substance the form you’re acquainted with.
+It’s the manufacturing procedure that lends this substance to the form you’re acquainted with.

 The glass undergoes melting, after which it’s forced through superfine holes to create tiny, thin glass filaments.
 As a result, it becomes perfect for making puffy substances applied for insulation and soundproofing or weaving into fiberglass sheets.

 The popularity of fiberglass as a reinforcement polymer stems from its range of properties.
 So, let’s take a quick look at each of them: